-Each channel includes a preamplifier and a prefilter, which is a three-pole elliptic Sallen-Key low pass filter with 20dB stopband attenuation.
+Each channel includes a preamplifier and a prefilter, which is a three-pole elliptic Sallen-Key lowpass filter with 20dB stopband attenuation.
 It protects the following gyrator filter from strong adjacent channel signals.
-The preamplifier has a gain of 20dB when bit Gc = 0 and 30dB when bit Gc = 1.
-The output voltage swing is about 200mVPP for the 30dB gain setting and $1V{PP}$ for the 20dB gain setting.
+The preamplifier has a gain of 35dB and output voltage swing is about 200mVPP.

-The third order Sallen-Key low pass filter is programmable to four different cut-off frequencies according to the table below:
+The third order Sallen-Key lowpass filter is programmable to four different cut-off frequencies according to the table below: